The infinitesimal structure of manifolds with non-continuous Riemannian metrics: Introduction

 A smooth $d$-manifold $M$, equipped with a continuous Riemannian metric $g$ can naturally be seen as a metric measure space, where the measure is induced by the volume form (locally given via $\di\vol_g= \sqrt{\det g}\, \di \mathcal{L}^d$) and the Riemannian distance $\sfd_g$ is defined as the infimum over lengths of piecewise smooth curves (see \eqref{def:dg}).

-However, there are several relevant classes of Riemannian metrics that are non-continuous, for instance the Geroch-Traschen class of metrics \cite{geroch1987strings}, i.e. those Riemannian metrics $g$ such that $g, g^{-1} \in L^\infty_{\rm loc}(M)$ and $g \in W^{1,2}_{\rm loc}(M)$.
+However, there are several relevant classes of Riemannian metrics that are non-continuous, for instance the Geroch-Traschen class \cite{geroch1987strings}, i.e., those Riemannian metrics $g$ such that $g, g^{-1} \in L^\infty_{\rm loc}(M)$ and $g \in W^{1,2}_{\rm loc}(M)$.
 These regularity assumptions are minimal to compute the distributional Ricci curvature on $M$ (see \cite{grosser2013geometric}, \cite{graf2020singularity}) and have been studied in both Riemannian (see for example \cite{grant2011synthetic}) and Lorentzian signature (see \cite{steinbauer2009geroch}).
 Moreover, in the context of potential theory for uniformly elliptic operators, the even broader class of (Riemannian) metrics $g$ such that $g, g^{-1} \in L^\infty_{\rm loc}(M)$ has been studied in \cite{saloff1992uniformly}, \cite{sturm1995analysis}, \cite{norris1997heat} and \cite{de1991integral}.

-If the metric tensor is only measurable, Norris (cf. \cite{norris1997heat}) and De Cecco-Palmieri (cf. \cite{de1991integral}) defined a distance $\sfd_g$ that avoids the difficulty that piecewise smooth curves $\gamma$ might lie on a null set where $g$ is not well-defined (see Section \ref{sec:3}).
+If the metric tensor is only measurable, more precisely an equivalence class of metric tensors that is defined up to local $\mathcal{L}^d$-almost everywhere equality, Norris (cf. \cite{norris1997heat}) and De Cecco-Palmieri (cf. \cite{de1991integral}) defined a distance $\sfd_g$ that avoids the difficulty that piecewise smooth curves $\gamma$ might lie on a null set where $g$ is not well-defined (see Section \ref{sec:3}).